vinay-hebb/VanishingGradient/docs/vanishing_gradients_blog.md

 <br>

-1. **Saturating non-linearities**: sigmoid/tanh squash inputs into flat regions with near-zero derivatives (as in the bottom subplot of Figure 3) when $|x| \gg 0$.
+1. **Saturating non-linearities**: sigmoid/tanh squash inputs into flat regions with near-zero derivatives (as in the bottom subplot of Figure 3) when $\lvert x \rvert \gg 0$.
 If most activations live there, their Jacobians contribute tiny factors to the product.
 2. **Poor initialization**: Small random weights yield Jacobians with spectral norms below one.
 Xavier/Glorot initialization showed analytically (simple derivation) that choosing variance `2/(fan_in + fan_out)` balances forward/backward signal flow in tanh networks<sup>[1]</sup>.
 3. **Deep compositions**: Each extra layer multiplies the gradient by another contraction.